formr/formr.github.io/properties.md

 ---
 layout: page
-title: Formr | Properties
+title: Properties
-description: A list of Formr's variables for building forms in PHP.
+description: A list of variables for building PHP forms with Formr.
 permalink: /properties/
 sitemap:
   priority: 0.7